NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 Item | Reference | Confirmed
 ---|---|---
-All the required inputs are passed to Streamline: depth buffers, motion vectors, HUD-less color buffers  | Section 5.0 |
+All the required inputs are passed to Streamline: depth buffers, motion vectors, HUD-less color buffers  | [Section 5.0](#50-tag-all-required-resources) |
-Common constants and frame index are provided for **each frame** using slSetConstants and slSetFeatureConstants methods   |  Section 7.0 |
+Common constants and frame index are provided for **each frame** using slSetConstants and slSetFeatureConstants methods   |  [Section 7.0](#70-provide-common-constants) |
-All tagged buffers are valid at frame present time, and they are not re-used for other purposes | Section 5.0 |
+All tagged buffers are valid at frame present time, and they are not re-used for other purposes | [Section 5.0](#50-tag-all-required-resources) |
-Buffers to be tagged with unique id 0 | Section 5.0 |
+Buffers to be tagged with unique id 0 | [Section 5.0](#50-tag-all-required-resources) |
-Make sure that frame index provided with the common constants is matching the presented frame | Section 8.0 |
+Make sure that frame index provided with the common constants is matching the presented frame | [Section 8.0](#80-integrate-sl-reflex) |
 Inputs are passed into Streamline look correct, as well as camera matrices and dynamic objects | [SL ImGUI guide](<Debugging - SL ImGUI (Realtime Data Inspection).md>) |
 Application checks the signature of sl.interposer.dll to make sure it is a genuine NVIDIA library | [Streamline programming guide, section 2.1.1](./ProgrammingGuide.md#211-security) |
-Requirements for Dynamic Resolution are met (if the game supports Dynamic Resolution)  | Section 10.0 |
+Requirements for Dynamic Resolution are met (if the game supports Dynamic Resolution)  | [Section 10.0](#100-dlss-g-and-dynamic-resolution) |
-DLSS-G is turned off (by setting `sl::DLSSGOptions::mode` to `sl::DLSSGMode::eOff`) when the game is paused, loading, in menu and in general NOT rendering game frames and also when modifying resolution & full-screen vs windowed mode | Section 12.0 |
+DLSS-G is turned off (by setting `sl::DLSSGOptions::mode` to `sl::DLSSGMode::eOff`) when the game is paused, loading, in menu and in general NOT rendering game frames and also when modifying resolution & full-screen vs windowed mode | [Section 12.0](#120-dlss-g-and-dxgi) |
-Swap chain is recreated every time DLSS-G is turned on or off (by changing `sl::DLSSGOptions::mode`) to avoid unnecessary performance overhead when DLSS-G is switched off | Section 19.0 |
+Swap chain is recreated every time DLSS-G is turned on or off (by changing `sl::DLSSGOptions::mode`) to avoid unnecessary performance overhead when DLSS-G is switched off | [Section 18.0](#180-how-to-avoid-unnecessary-overhead-when-dlss-g-is-turned-off) |
-Reduce the amount of motion blur; when DLSS-G enabled, halve the distance/magnitude of motion blur | Section 14.0 |
+Reduce the amount of motion blur; when DLSS-G enabled, halve the distance/magnitude of motion blur | N/A |
-Reflex is properly integrated (see checklist in Reflex Programming Guide) | Section 8.0 |
+Reflex is properly integrated (see checklist in Reflex Programming Guide) | [Section 8.0](#80-integrate-sl-reflex) |
 In-game UI for enabling/disabling DLSS-G is implemented | [RTX UI Guidelines](<RTX UI Developer Guidelines.pdf>) |
 Only full production non-watermarked libraries are packaged in the release build | N/A |
 No errors or unexpected warnings in Streamline and DLSS-G log files while running the feature | N/A |